potetm/fusebox/README.md

   (run))
 ```

-* `::cb/next-state` - fn taking the current circuit breaker and returning the next
+* `::cb/next-state` - fn taking the current `Record` record and returning the next
                       state or nil if no transition is necessary.
 See `cb/next-state:default`
                       for a default implementation.
 Return value must be one of:
-                      `::cb/closed`, `::cb/half-open`, `::cb/open`
+                      `::cb/closed`, `::cb/half-opened`, `::cb/opened`
 * `::cb/hist-size` - The number of calls to track
-* `::cb/half-open-tries` - The number of calls to allow in a `::cb/half-open` state
+* `::cb/half-open-tries` - The number of calls to allow in a `::cb/half-opened` state
-* `::cb/slow-call-ms` - Milli threshold to label a call slow
+* `::cb/slow-call-ms` - Millisecond threshold to label a call slow
-* `::cb/success?` - A function which takes a return value and determines
+* `::cb/success?` - (Optional) A function which takes a return value and determines
                     whether it was successful.
 If false, a `::cb/failure` is
                     recorded.
+Defaults to `(constantly true)`.

 By far, the trickiest part of Fusebox is `::cb/next-state`.
 It will be run on
 every invocation, so it must be fast.
-That said, with `cb/next-state:default` as
+That said, with `cb/next-state:default` should
+work for the vast majority of use cases.
+In addition, using it as a guide, it's
-a guide, it's straightforward enough to implement a custom `::cb/next-state`
+straightforward enough to implement a custom `::cb/next-state` function.
+There are
-function.
-There are a variety of helpers in `com.potetm.fusebox.circuit-breaker`
-to help you.
+a variety of helpers in `com.potetm.fusebox.circuit-breaker` to help you.

+`cb/next-state:default` takes the following parameters in the first argument:

+* `:fail-pct` - The decimal threshold to use to open the breaker due to failed calls (0, 1]
+* `:slow-pct` - The decimal threshold to use to open the breaker due to slow calls (0, 1]
+* `:wait-for-count` - The number of calls to wait for after transitioning before transitioning again
+* `:open->half-open-after-ms` - Millis to wait before transitioning from `::opened` to `::half-opened`

 ### Fallback
 ```clj